adhamu/react-input-suggestions/README.md

 Alternatively, you can set the `withStyles` prop to `true` to achieve some very basic styling.
 An example of this can be seen on [GitHub Pages](http://adhamu.github.io/react-search-suggestions/).

-**Important**: The `:focus` attribute on each anchor tag is what powers the active state of a selected element.
+**Important**: The `:focus` attribute on top level element of each search suggestion is what powers the active state of a selected element.
 Refer to the [HTML Structure](#html-structure) above to correctly determine any CSS selectors.

 ## Arrow Key Navigation